vishalmidya/academicpages/_pages/publications.md

 # Tobacco Addiction and Regulatory Science

 ---

-* <span style="text-align: justify"> Jessica Yingst, _Vishal Midya_, Jonathan Foulds et al., Effects of nicotine dose and flavor on the acceptability of electronic cigarettes among smokers participating in a randomized control trial to reduce cigarette consumption (To be Submitted)</span>

 * <span style="text-align: justify"> Reema Goel, _Vishal Midya_, Zachary Bitzer et al., High concentrations of free radicals in small cigar mainstream smoke (In Preparation)</span>